openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

        <----/
 ```

-Conditional jumps are in grey zone.
-If they are proven as always jumping into code, then they are considered normal.
-Currently,
+Conditional jumps are in grey zone, if they may be proven as always jump
+into code, then they will be considered ok.
+Currently, due to imprecision
-due to limitations of the verifier, conditional jumps at the end of the method are prohibited.
+of verifier, conditional jumps at the end of the method are prohibited.

 ### Code to exception handler